theotherp/nzbhydra2/readme.md

 #### A note on memory
 The memory usage mainly depends on the database size which depends on the amount of indexers you use, how long you've been running NZBHydra and how many queries are done.
 "Normal" sized installations with five indexers should run great with the default memory settings.
-With a big history and a dozen or more indexers you may need to increase the memory usage (via e.g. `--xmx 256M`), especially for calculating stats.
+With a big history and a dozen or more indexers you may need to increase the memory usage (see main config), especially for calculating stats.

 ### Install as a service
 Please see the [wiki](https://github.com/theotherp/nzbhydra2/wiki/Windows-service-and-Linux-start-scripts)